shandou/search_with_machine_learning_course/week2/week2_self_assessment.md

 ---

-## Self guided question and answering articulations
+## Self guided question-answering articulations

 **Q1.
 For information retrieval, why does stemming appear more often than lemmatization for normalizing morphological variations?**